ufs-community/ufs-srweather-app/docs/UsersGuide/source/Components.rst

 METplus Verification Suite
 =============================

-The Model Evaluation Tools (MET) are a set of verification tools developed by the Developmental Testbed Center (DTC) for use by the numerical weather prediction community to help them assess and evaluate the performance of numerical weather predictions.
-MET is the core component of the unified METplus verification framework.
-METplus spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
-The core components of the framework include MET, the associated database and display systems called METviewer and METexpress, and a suite of Python wrappers to provide low-level automation and examples, also called use-cases.
-METplus is intended to be extensible through additional capabilities developed by the community.
+The enhanced Model Evaluation Tools (`METplus <https://dtcenter.org/community-code/metplus>`__) verification system has been integrated into the SRW App to facilitate forecast evaluation.
+METplus is a verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
+It is supported via the `Developmental Testbed Center (DTC) <https://dtcenter.org/>`__.

+The core components of the framework include the statistical driver, MET, the associated database and display systems known as METviewer and METexpress, and a suite of Python wrappers to provide low-level automation and examples, also called use-cases.
+MET is a set of verification tools developed for use by the :term:`NWP` community.
+It matches up grids with either gridded analyses or point observations and applies configurable methods to compute statistics and diagnostics.
+Extensive documentation is available in the `METplus User’s Guide <https://metplus.readthedocs.io/en/v4.1.0/Users_Guide/overview.html>`__ and `MET User’s Guide <https://met.readthedocs.io/en/main_v10.1/index.html>`__, along with documentation for all other components of the framework found at the Documentation link for each component on the METplus `downloads <https://dtcenter.org/community-code/metplus/download>`__ page.

+Among other techniques, MET provides the capability to compute standard verification scores for comparing deterministic gridded model data to point-based and gridded observations, along with ensemble and probabilistic verification methods for comparing gridded model data to point-based or gridded observations.
+Verification tasks to accomplish these comparisons are defined in the SRW App.
+Currently, the SRW App supports the use of NDAS observation files in prepBUFR format (which include conventional point-based surface and upper-air data) for point-based verification, gridded Climatology-Calibrated Precipitation Analysis (CCPA) data for accumulated precipitation evaluation, and Multi-Radar/Multi-Sensor (MRMS) gridded analysis data for composite reflectivity and echo top verification.

-METplus is being actively developed by NCAR/Research Applications Laboratory (RAL), NOAA/Earth Systems Research Laboratories (ESRL), NOAA/Environmental Modeling Center (EMC), and is open to community contributions.
+METplus is being actively developed by :term:`NCAR`/Research Applications Laboratory (RAL), NOAA/Earth Systems Research Laboratories (ESRL), NOAA/Environmental Modeling Center (EMC), and is open to community contributions.

-More details about METplus can be found on the `METplus website <https://dtcenter.org/community-code/metplus>`__.

 Visualization Example
 =====================